 This system can also be regarded as information storage or memory.
 In a learning process, information on specific patterns, four in our example, has been stored in the form of a particular distribution of weights.
 This learning process will be described in Chapter 12 in detail, but it will not have escaped the reader that the weights correspond exactly to the patterns involved.
 These patterns are "recognized" after being put into the net.
 Here, the storage or input of data is not, as in a classical computer, realized via a storage address, which then requires the checking of all addresses in turn to locate the required data.
 Rather, it is the content of the pattern itself which constitutes the address.
 This type of memory is therefore known as content addressable storage.
-In addition to the parallel structure, access is much faster than in classical (serial) storage.
+In addition to the properties already mentioned of error tolerance, this kind of storage has the advantage that, due to the parallel structure, access is much faster than in classical (serial) storage.